| GENERAL | BLOGGING | PHOTOGRAPHY |

 Can you give me any photography tips?

-1) Shoot with natural light whenever possible.
-Or learn how to shoot with artifical light; Yummy Pics by Nancy Lopez-McHugh and Plate to Pixel by Helene Dujardin both have great sections on this topic (you can read my review of Yummy Pics here).
-Even so, as a matter of personal preference, I prefer how food looks in natural lighting.
+2) Shoot with natural light whenever possible; as a matter of personal preference, I prefer how food looks in natural lighting.
+Or if you’re just not able to shoot with natural light, learn how to properly shoot with artifical light; Yummy Pics by Nancy Lopez-McHugh and Plate to Pixel by Helene Dujardin both have great sections on this topic (you can read my review of Yummy Pics here).
+When you’re shooting food at a dimly lit restaurant, I’ve found a portable light held above the food like this one from Neewer to be very helpful.

-2) Experiment with natural light.
-Practice shooting at different times of day to see what time you like best, and note that this will change along with the seasons as the angle of the sun changes.
-If you’re shooting indoors, adjust the curtains/blinds so that the light you’re shooting with best flatters your subject (this is the idea of a light diffuser in it’s most basic form).
-Also, play with light source orientation.
-I think even though using backlighting in photography can be difficult to master, it yields the most effective pictures.
-(Backlighting is when you place your subject between your camera and your light source; in other words, your subject is illuminated from behind.
-It creates strong shadows in the foreground of the image, so I use a reflector – just a white foam board – to reflect light back onto the subject.)
-I prefer backlighting because it creates a strong, dramatic photo, full of light, shadows, and lovely nuances, as opposed to a more flat picture that was taken with the light source behind the camera (which is called front-lighting).
-Depending on the season and time of day, side-lighting can also create very dramatic photos that work well for setting a mood.
+- Play with light source orientation, especially side lighting and back lighting.
+Even though using back lighting in photography can be difficult to master, it yields the most effective pictures.
+(Back lighting is when you place your subject between your camera and your light source; in other words, your subject is illuminated from behind.
+It creates strong shadows in the foreground of the image, so I sometimes use a reflector – just a white foam board – to reflect light back onto the subject.)
+Back lighting creates a strong, dramatic photo, full of light, shadows, and lovely nuances, as opposed to a more flat picture that was taken with the light source behind the camera (which is called front lighting).
+Depending on the season and time of day, side lighting can also create very dramatic photos that work well for setting a mood.
 For example, think about a steaming cup of espresso and a plate of pastries photographed in the early morning; the long shadows cast because of the sun’s lower angle in the sky paint the picture of early morning, which echos and reinforces the subject matter.

-4) Play with the angle that you’re shooting at; for example, try shooting with the camera titled to the side, straight on, or from a bird’s eye view.
+- Play with the angle that you’re shooting at; for example, try shooting with the camera titled to the side, straight on, or from a bird’s eye view.
+Light behaves differently at each shooting angle.

-7) If you’re not sure how to style a picture, think about what would naturally go with the food you’re displaying.
+4) If you’re not sure how to style a picture, think about what would naturally go with the food you’re displaying.
 For example, if you’re photographing chocolate chip cookies, a glass of milk would be a natural addition.
+The key is to style it so it doesn’t look styled.

 Disclosure: This page contains Amazon affiliate links to products I believe in, which means that even though it doesn’t cost you anything extra, I will receive a small amount of money from the sale of these items, which helps me keep this site alive – thank you for helping to support An Edible Mosaic!